Top of page

 By choosing to major in physics at Wake Forest, you will enjoy small classes with ready access to faculty outside the classroom.
 The physics major is excellent preparation for engineers, and physics majors are highly sought by graduate programs in engineering.
 By postponing your more specialized training to graduate school, you can defer your choice of area of engineering until you are better prepared to make that decision.

-A BS in physics provides an ideal preparation for most engineering masters programs, provided that the BS curriculum is supplemented by four additional courses: General Chemistry (CHM 111, 111L), Introduction to Computer Science (CSC 111), Statistics (MTH 109), and Economics (ECN 150).
+A BS in physics provides ideal preparation for most engineering masters programs, provided that the BS curriculum is supplemented by four additional courses: General Chemistry (CHM 111, 111L), Introduction to Computer Science (CSC 111), Statistics (MTH 109), and Economics (ECN 150).
 ECN 150 can be taken as a divisional.
+We also recommend Engineering 111 and 112, and possibly other courses depending on the student’s specific interests.

 The disadvantage of following this 4/2 approach (rather than going to an engineering school) is obvious: it will take you six years total before you can be a practicing engineer, rather than the four or five required for a traditional engineering program.